-Touch Panel/CF Card
+Display Device/CF Card

 - The liquid crystal panel contains a powerful irritant and if for any reason the panel is damaged and this liquid contacts any part of your body, be sure to wash that area with running water for 15 minutes.
-If any of this liquid enters your eye, flush your eye for 15 minutes with running water and contact a physician. - Prior to inserting or removing a CF Card, be sure to turn the GP's CF Card ACCESS switch OFF and to confirm that the ACCESS lamp is not lit.
+If any of this liquid enters your eye, flush your eye for 15 minutes with running water and contact a physician. - Prior to inserting or removing a CF Card, be sure the CF Card ACCESS lamp is not lit.
 If you do not, CF Card internal data may be damaged or lost. - While a CF Card is being accessed, NEVER turn OFF or reset the GP, or insert or remove the CF Card.
 Prior to performing these operations, create and use a special GP application screen that will prevent access to the CF Card.